4rtur1t0/pyARTE/README.md

 Open the project in Pycharm (or any other python editor).
 Use the option ''add root content'' in File-Settings-Project Structure-- Add Content Root.
 Under the root content (the files that will be included in the python execution), you should include:
+- Add the directory with the zmQ communications library that is included with Coppelia Sim.
+Generally, the remote zmq Api can be found in:
+  /home/user/Applications/CoppeliaSim_Edu_V4_5_1_rev4_Ubuntu22_04/programming/zmqRemoteApi/clients/python/src
-- Add the directory coppelia_API.
+- Check that the directory pyARTE is also included.
-- Add pyARTE itself.

-## INSTALL COPPELIA SIM
-Edu
+Alternatively, the directory path with the Zmq libraries can also be added to the PYTHONPATH variable:
+$ export PYTHONPATH=/home/usuario/Applications/CoppeliaSim_Edu_V4_5_1_rev4_Ubuntu22_04/programming/zmqRemoteApi/clients/python/src

 ## TEST
 Open Coppelia Sim
-Open the ur5_conveyor_belt.ttt scene
+Open the irb140.ttt scene
-Open the pyARTE/practicals/ur5_move_robot.py
+Open and execute the pyARTE/practicals/irb140_first_script.py Open and execute the pyARTE/practicals/applications/irb140_palletizing_color.py

-Execute ur5_move_robot.py.
-Use 1, 2, 3, 4, 5, 6 and the keys below to increment/decrement any joint qi.
-Use o or c to
-open/close the gripper.
+The python scripts should connect to Coppelia and start the simulation.

 ##SCENES
 The directory pyARTE/scenes includes a set of scenes that should be opened in Coppelia Sim in order to execute the demos or tutorials in this library.